Hajj: Journey to the Heart of Islam: Content

 The stories of individual historical pilgrims were told through diaries and photographs.
 These included Westerners such as the explorer Richard Francis Burton (a non-Muslim who made the trip in disguise in 1853), intelligence officer Harry St John Philby, and aristocrat Lady Evelyn Cobbold.
 Philby took part in cleaning the Kaaba on his trip, and the brush and cloth he used were included in the exhibition.
-The King of Bone's diary, written in the Bugis language, was one of several objects from pilgrims who travelled from what is now Indonesia.
+Also displayed was the Bugis-language diary of Ahmad as-Salih La Tenritappu, King of Bone, which records requests for travel permits as well as reports on the departures and returns of Hajj pilgrims from what is now part of Indonesia.
 Other texts included a travelogue by the 19th-century Chinese scholar Ma Fuchu and a 13th-century manuscript of the Maqamat al-Hariri story collection.
 One of the earliest surviving Qurans was on display: an 8th-century manuscript lacking the decorative calligraphy associated with later versions.

 A seven-minute video illustrated the rituals of the hajj.
 The rituals section also displayed textiles from the holy sites, including sections from kiswahs (ornate textile coverings that had decorated the Kaaba), sitaras (ornamental curtains) from other holy sites and a mahmal (ceremonial litter conveyed by camel from Cairo to Mecca with the pilgrim caravan).
 Some exhibits were personal items that pilgrims brought or acquired on their journey.
 These included prayer beads, travel tickets, and flasks for drinking water from the Zamzam Well.
 Also displayed were hajj certificates, showing that a hajj has been completed, often with illustrations of holy sites.
 Hajj banknotes can be bought before the journey and exchanged for Saudi currency, protecting the pilgrim from exchange rate fluctuations.

 The section on Mecca used past and present photographs and paintings to show how the mosque surrounding the Kaaba (the Masjid al-Haram) has been modernised to make space for much larger numbers of pilgrims, resulting in some ancient buildings being demolished.
 The 19th-century photographs included some by Muhammad Sadiq of holy sites in Mecca and Christiaan Snouck Hurgronje's portraits of pilgrims.